Email Service

 Username / Password

-Enter the user name and password here.
+Enter your username and password here.

-Click "Next".
+Click "Next."

-From Intrexx version 12.1.0:
+Starting with Intrexx version 12.1.0:

-OAuth2 authentication for Exchange Online
+OAuth2 Authentication for Exchange Online

 Preparation for Microsoft Entra ID